 Cons: While users love the concept, some critics complain that the color matches are not exactly true.

-Best for getting rid of what you don’t need: LetGo
+Best for getting rid of what you don’t need: OfferUp

 Pros: The app is popular, widely loved, and highly reviewed.
 Users generally find it functional, safe, and well executed.
-If the stars align, it can also be a solid way to meet neighbors in your new community (even while social distancing and wearing masks in the age of COVID-19).
+It can also be a solid way to meet neighbors in your new community.

 Cons: Like most platforms of this nature, you can expect some interest from scammers — so default to a position of healthy skepticism and keep your guard up.